(Revised May 23, 2018)

 3. Ethical issues

 Clinical research included in articles which reports on human subjects should follow the principles outlined in the Declaration of Helsinki, and that the research had been approved by the relevant institutional or national review board prior to the initiation of the study.
 If no approval from any review board was required, that must be explicitly stated in the manuscript.
-The members of the Japan Society of Occupational Health (JSOH) may apply to the Review Board of JSOH for internal review if it is not available at their institution prior to writing a manuscript.
+The members of the Japan Society of Occupational Health (JSOH) may apply to the Review Board of JSOH for internal review if the review board is not available at their institution prior to conducting the research.

 Articles reporting on research on human subjects must obtain the informed consent from the patients.
 Any data or information such as patient names, initials, hospital patient identification codes (patient ID), specific dates, or any other information which may identify patients must not be presented anywhere in the manuscript including the figures and tables.